nicholasadamou/multipartfile-uploader-demo/README.md

 # Multipart File Uploader Demo

-This project was developed with the intent of learning how to upload files in using Multipart Files.
+This project was developed with the intent of learning how to upload files using Multipart Files.

 ## Assumptions